mgp/iron-cushion/README.markdown

 * `totalJsonBytesReceived` is the number of bytes of JSON received from CouchDB, and therefore does not include bytes from HTTP headers.
 * `localProcessing` is how much time each connection spent preparing and encoding sent JSON and decoding received JSON.
 * `sendData` is how much time each connection spent sending data to CouchDB.
-* `remoteCreateProcessing` is how much time each connection spent waiting for the beginning of responses from CouchDB after sending messages for create operations.
+* `remoteCreateProcessing` is how much time each connection spent waiting for a response from CouchDB after sending messages for create operations.
-* `remoteReadProcessing` is how much time each connection spent waiting for the beginning of responses from CouchDB after sending messages for read operations.
+* `remoteReadProcessing` is how much time each connection spent waiting for a response from CouchDB after sending messages for read operations.
-* `remoteUpdateProcessing` is how much time each connection spent waiting for the beginning of responses from CouchDB after sending messages for update operations.
+* `remoteUpdateProcessing` is how much time each connection spent waiting for a response from CouchDB after sending messages for update operations.
-* `remoteDeleteProcessing` is how much time each connection spent waiting for the beginning of responses from CouchDB after sending messages for delete operations.
+* `remoteDeleteProcessing` is how much time each connection spent waiting for a response from CouchDB after sending messages for delete operations.
 * `remoteCreateProcessingRate` is the rate at which CouchDB creates documents, i.e. the total number of documents created divided by the sum of all `remoteCreateProcessing` times.
 * `remoteReadProcessingRate` is the rate at which CouchDB reads documents, i.e. the total number of documents read divided by the sum of all `remoteReadProcessing` times.
 * `remoteUpdateProcessingRate` is the rate at which CouchDB updates documents, i.e. the total number of documents updated divided by the sum of all `remoteUpdateProcessing` times.